Teones/Projeto---Fashion-Driven/README.md

 - `Feature 1`: Upon entering the website, the user is prompted to enter their name.
 Subsequently, they are free to choose the model, collar type, fabric, and can provide a link to an image to enhance the understanding of the clothing style.
 - `Feature 1a`: To submit the clothing model, it is necessary to click the "Confirm Order" button.
 However, the button will only be enabled if the user has correctly followed all previous steps.
 - `Feature 2`: Further down the screen, there is a history with the site's recent orders, along with the names of the creators of the clothing models.
-The user can place the same registered order by simply clicking on the desired one. relacionada à funcionalidade 2
+The user can place the same registered order by simply clicking on the desired one.

 ## 🛠️ Open and run the project